 ---|---|---|---|

-Focus Area | Exclusively Portugal Golden Visas | Multiple visa types and immigration services | Various legal services including immigration |
+Focus Area | Portugal Golden Visa for U.S. Investors | Multiple visa types and immigration services | Various legal services including immigration |

-Portugal Golden Visa Expertise | 10+ years specialized experience | Varies by firm | Limited or outsourced |
+Expertise | Specialized in Portugal residency & U.S. tax compliance | Varies by firm | Limited or outsourced |

-Investment Advisory | Deep market knowledge across all programs | Basic investment guidance | Limited investment expertise |
+Investment Advisory | ✔ Curated, compliant Portuguese investment opportunities | Basic investment guidance | Limited financial expertise |